 The panels are installed first, and then crown and trim is installed over the panels.
 If possible, it is preferable to position seam overlaps away from prevailing light, entrances or areas of prominence.
-Nail-Up installations require nails every 6" inches around the perimeter of the panels, moldings and filler.
-We provide mitered molding and/or crown free of charge to help make your installation easier.
+Nail-Up installations require nails every 6” inches around the perimeter of the panels, moldings and filler.
+Pre-cut miters and copes are available at no additional charge to help make your installation easier.
 Inside corners are coped, outside corners are mitered.

 - Caulk any gaps or open seams in the panels, molding, filler, or crown to create a smooth, tight fit.